momochi000/pomodoro_arcade/README.md

 #### Force user to take action to start the rest period.

-This is to emphasize that the user really should take advantage of the rest period in order to truly leverage the pomodoro technique.
+To emphasize that the user really should take advantage of the rest period in order to truly leverage the pomodoro technique.

 ---